 No. Because currently, there is no nationally sanctioned Multiple Listing Service, and although there are a few listing ‘services’, nothing is complete or sanctioned by a governing agency.
 For the best deals in the local markets, find a good agent that will show you their own listings, as well as other agency’s listings if they need to broaden their search to help you find the right property.

 All property in Costa Rica should be registered in the Public Registry, or the Registro as it is known here in Costa Rica.
 This includes Concessioned and Titled properties as well (beach).
-While we have stringent listing requirements at Paradise Management, and do a preliminary check of all our properties with the Registro, your attorney will be able to confirm the title chain and see if there are any restrictions, encumbrances or liens since the time of our initial listing.
-Avoiding the purchase of unregistered property is strongly advised, and we will not take part in listing it if our search shows a problem.
+While we have stringent listing requirements at Paradise Management (now Blue Tierra Realty Group), and do a preliminary check of all our properties within the Registro, your attorney will be able to confirm the title chain and see if there are any restrictions, encumbrances or liens since the time of our initial listing.
+Title Insurance is not presently supported by the government, because our Registry is so advanced.
+So avoiding the purchase of unregistered property is strongly advised, and we will not take part in listings of that nature.

 How much are closing costs?

 Compared to several countries where closing costs can be astronomical, here in Costa Rica you will find they are quite low.
 And they are usually split between the buyer and the seller.
 The same attorney is normally used by both parties – again saving on costs and time.
-They are required to make sure the property is legally able to be sold, matches all the correct information, and they register the sale and taxes, etc. They do not work for the buyer or seller, they work to make the deal correct, registered, and filed.
+The attorney is required to make sure the property is legally able to be sold (doing the search we spoke of above, going back at least 10 years), and they register the sale and taxes, etc. They do not work for the buyer or seller, they work to make the deal correct, registered, and filed.
+A good realtor will help with other transfers like utilities, and the negotiation process.

 Do I need my own attorney?